aguslr/multibootusb/README.md

 * **[Tails][tails]**: a live operating system, that aims at preserving your privacy and anonymity.

 * **[Ubuntu][ubuntu]**: an open source software platform that runs from the cloud, to the smartphone, to all your things.

+You can get iPXE kernels from these websites:

 * **[boot.rackspace.com][]**: a collection of iPXE scripts that allow you to rapidly network boot Operating Systems, Utilities and other tools very easily.